-- This option will save the document with all the original annotations from HTML or XML documents, and any new annotations that you currently have selected in the document editor - This can be useful for saving only selected annotation types - Annotations are saved using standard XML tags, with the annotation type as the tag name - [add a note here about overlapping annotations being lost] - Right click on a document and select "Save preserving format" - If the Advanced Option in GATE "Include annotation features for save preserving format" has been checked, then features will be saved as well as annotations, in this mode. - You can play with this option on your own later.
+- This option will save the document with all the original annotations from HTML or XML documents, and any new annotations that you currently have selected in the document editor - This can be useful for saving only selected annotation types - Annotations are saved using standard XML tags, with the annotation type as the tag name - Partially overlapping annotations can not be saved - Right click on a document and select "Save preserving format" - If the Advanced Option in GATE "Include annotation features for save preserving format" has been checked, then features will be saved as well as annotations, in this mode. - You can play with this option on your own later.